-Extra Credit: Small extra credit assignments will be available to the class occasionally.
+Extra Credit: Small extra credit assignments may be available to the entire class occasionally.
+Requests for individual extra credit assignments will not be granted.
 Extra credit can provide up to a 1% bonus to your grade.

-GRADING
+GRADING POLICIES

 Weighting: Grades for each type of activity are weighted to balance out how they impact your final grade: